 PVP: short for "players vs. players," which refers to a combat system that revolves around players fighting other players as the primary gameplay.
 See: 'PK' and 'PVE.' (currently only available in 1v1, 3-way free-for-all and 4-way free-for-all formats)

-Quadfecta: a term used to describe items that have primary stats, attack speed, critical hit chance, and critical hit damage.
+Quadfecta:a term used to describe items that have main stats, attack speed, critical hit chance, and critical hit damage.
 See: 'Trifecta' and 'Quintfecta.'

-Quintfecta: sometimes just "quinfecta," a term used to describe items that have the combination of stats: for jewelry - average damage, primary stats, attack speed, critical hit chance, and critical hit damage.
+Quintfecta:vanilla - sometimes just "quinfecta," a term used to describe items that have the combination of stats: for jewelry - average damage, main stats, attack speed, critical hit chance, and critical hit damage.
 For gloves - primary stats, resist or vitality, attack speed, critical hit chance, and critical hit damage.
+These stat combinations are no longer possible for rare items upon the release of Patch 2.0.1.
 See: 'Trifecta' and 'Quadfecta.'

 Rage: a phenomenon that occurs when a player generates enough anger or sadness to enter a temporary period of severe anxiety, despair and minor to intense insanity.
 Usually results in deflammatory comments online or, in worst cases, physical violence.
 See: 'Rage quit.'